acoustic-content-samples/sample-custom-element-ui/README.md

 More information: [Email Address with Validation](sample-ui-extension-email)

-## Installing all of the custom element UIs
+## Installing all of the custom element user interface extensions

 Install the latest version of wchtools-cli: